rr1000/slate/source/index.md

 ## Content of Notification - 13402(f)(1)
 ```
 Catalyze has Breach Notification policies in place and they include a brief description of the breach, including the date of the breach and the date of the discovery of the breach, if known.
-Catalyze breach notification policies in place and confirmed they include a description of the types of unsecured protected health information that were involved in the breach (such as whether full name, Social Security number, date of birth, home address, account number, diagnosis, disability code or other types of information were involved).

-Catalyze breach notification policies include steps the individual should take to protect themselves from potential harm resulting from the breach.

-Catalyze breach notificationpolicies include the contact procedures for individuals to ask questions or learn additional information, which includes a toll-free telephone number, an e-mail address, Web site, or postal address.
+Catalyze breach notification policies include a description of the types of unsecured protected health information that were involved in the breach (such as whether full name, Social Security number, date of birth, home address, account number, diagnosis, disability code or other types of PII were involved) and what the source of the breach was.
+Our breach notification policies include steps the individual should take to protect themselves from potential harm resulting from the breach.
+Our policies also provide the contact procedures for individuals to ask questions or learn additional information, which includes a toll-free telephone number, an e-mail address, Web site, or postal address.
 ```
 Standard | Description
 --------- | -----------